6 Steps to Create a Repeatable Sales Process in Salesforce

 Step 4: Create fields that support your sales process

-Now that you’ve created Opportunity Stages that match with each stage of your sales process, it’s time to create the fields in Salesforce that further support that process.
+Now that you’ve created Opportunity Stages that match each stage of your sales process, it’s time to create the fields in Salesforce that further support that process.
 There are two main ways to do this:

 Which route you go will largely depend on the amount of information you want to store within those fields.